How to integrate Quaderno MCP with Mastra AI

 Create ContactTool to create a new contact (customer or vendor).

-Create InvoiceTool to create a new invoice.
+Create CouponTool to create a new discount coupon in Quaderno.

-Create ProductTool to create a new product.
+Create EvidenceTool to create a new location evidence for tax compliance.

 Delete CouponTool to permanently delete a coupon.

-List ContactsTool to list contacts, paginated and filterable by name, email, or tax id.
+List ContactsTool to list contacts, paginated and filterable by name, email, or tax ID.

 List CouponsTool to list all coupons.